Apply to become a firefighter/paramedic.

 Step 3.
 Aptitude/knowledge test

-• Reading and understanding written information
+• understanding oral and written information

 This test is completed in-person in Strathcona County.
 You will be provided with the test location and time when scheduled.
 The test is multiple choice and you are allotted two hours to complete it.
-Out of town or supervised exams are not available.
+Out-of-town or supervised exams are not available.

-There will be no re-writes.
+The aptitude/knowledge test will be done the same day as the medical knowledge testing and interviews (see below).
 Applicants will advance to the next stage of the recruitment process if they pass the minimum accepted threshold.
+There will be no re-writes in case of failed tests.

 Step 4: Medical knowledge testing

-Applicants will be asked to complete a medical knowledge test as well as a medical scenario based on their ACP or PCP status.
-The medical knowledge testing is designed to evaluate the applicant’s knowledge and skills to provide pre-hospital care to the sick and injured.
-This is an in-depth written exam coupled with a circuit of short (the usual is five to 10 minutes) stations, in which each candidate is examined at a one-on-one basis.
-Each station has a different examiner and candidates rotate through the stations, completing all the stations on their circuit.
-During each station, candidates will be requested to provide clinical assessments and review the potential differential diagnosis and possible treatments.
+Applicants will be asked to complete a medical knowledge test, as well as a medical scenario based on their ACP or PCP status.
+Medical knowledge testing is designed to evaluate the applicant’s knowledge and skills to provide pre-hospital care to the sick and injured.

-• Multiple choice
+• multiple choice

-• Long and short answer questions
+• long and short answer questions

-• Medical scenario with a simulator
+• medical scenario with a simulator

-• History taking scenario
+• history-taking scenario

 Please note that the medical knowledge test is done on the same day as the aptitude/knowledge test.